This site contains affiliate links, view the disclosure for more information.

 Uhaul has an amazing program in place where they allow customers to recycle their moving boxes and let other customers use them.
 This means that almost always, Uhaul has free boxes that you can use!

 And let me tell you, boxes are expensive!
-I purchased all new boxes and am going to save them in my garage until my next move because of how pricey they were.
+I purchased all new boxes and am going to save them in my garage until my next move because of how expensive they were.

 *this hack may be dependent on if you're moving to a house or an apartment*

-Instead of ordering things to your old home and having to find a place to pack them for your new home, start shipping the products directly to your new home.
+Instead of ordering things to your old home and having to find a place to pack them for your new home, start shipping the products directly to your new home before your move.

 ALSO!
 If you have Amazon Prime, the week before you move put a grocery list together on Amazon Fresh.
 The night before you move in schedule the groceries to be delivered to your new home.

-That way you don't have to worry about getting groceries but still have fresh food!
+That way you don't have to worry about getting groceries but will still have fresh food when you move in!